Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • bread bags, milk bags, jars of yogurt, kefir;

 However, there are a number of packages that should not be thrown into plastic containers.
-This list includes Tetra Pak, toothpaste tubes, bags of mayonnaise, chips, tea.
-These packages contain not only degradable plastic, but also metal, which must be disposed of separately.
+This list includes Tetra Pak, toothpaste tubes, mayonnaise, chips, and tea packets.
+Such packages contain not only degradable plastic, but also metal, which must be disposed of separately.
 Therefore, throw away tubes and packages of chips in a common container - this garbage will be buried in a landfill.

 Polyethylene granules

-Polyethylene is an organic compound that is a polymer (a substance with a large molecular weight, consisting of long macromolecules) of ethylene (a flammable, colorless gas with a slight odor).
-Formed as a result of the polymerization of ethylene.
+Polyethylene is an organic compound that is a polymer (a substance with a large molecular weight, consisting of long macromolecules) of ethylene (a flammable, colorless gas with a faint odor).
+Formed as a result of the polymerization process of ethylene.
 Occupies the largest share among plastics.
-Industrial production of polyethylene began in the middle of the 20th century.
+Industrial production of polyethylene began in the mid-20th century.
 Often people try to hand over polyethylene by mistake, confusing it with polyethylene rephthalate (PET).
-However, these are different substances, and the processes for their disposal or processing occur in different ways.
+However, these are different substances, and their disposal or recycling processes occur differently.
 They are also taken separately.

 And polyethylene is often confused with cellophane, not realizing that these are completely different substances.
 Cellophane is a wood pulp processing product.

-Products made of polyethylene are familiar to everyone.
-Their number is very large, and is constantly growing, because this material is quite cheap, easy to use and has many applications.
-And if you hand over polyethylene waste for processing, then you can get secondary raw materials from them.
+Everyone is familiar with polyethylene products.
+Their number is very large and is constantly growing, because this material is quite cheap, easy to use and has many applications.
+And if you hand over polyethylene waste for recycling, you can obtain secondary raw materials from it.

-Types of polyethylene materials There are quite a few varieties of polyethylene.
-Moreover, despite the fact that the same basic material serves as the basis for their production (namely, polyethylene granules 2-5 mm in size), each variety has its own special qualities and they are all considered completely different substances.
-But the processing of polyethylene is the same, regardless of its type.
+Types of polyethylene materials There are quite a few types of polyethylene.
+Moreover, despite the fact that the basis for their production is the same base material (namely, polyethylene granules 2-5 mm in size), each variety has its own special qualities and they are all considered completely different substances.
+But the processing of polyethylene occurs in the same way, regardless of its type.

 It is customary to distinguish different types of polyethylene based on its density.

-It is also commonly referred to as low density polyethylene.
-Obtained by the polymerization of ethylene using a tubular reactor or autoclave.
+It is also commonly called low-density polyethylene.
+It is obtained by polymerizing ethylene using a tubular reactor or autoclave.

 HDPE pipes

-It is also commonly referred to as high density polyethylene.
-It is produced using three technologies: gas-phase, suspension and solution.
+It is also commonly called high-density polyethylene.
+It is manufactured using three technologies: gas-phase, suspension and solution.

 PSD is obtained by mixing LDPE and HDPE in certain proportions.